dotnet-websharper/docs/v4.x/fsharp/ui.md

 </select>
 ```

-One thing to note is that the tag functions described above actually return a value of type [`Elt`](/api/v4.1/WebSharper.UI.Elt), which is a subtype of `Doc` that is guaranteed to always consist of exactly one element and provides additional APIs such as [`Dom`](/api/v4.1/WebSharper.UI.Elt#Dom) to get the underlying `Dom.Element`.
-This subtyping means that you will sometimes need to upcast the result of such a function with `:> Doc` to appease the compiler; you can see an example of this below in the example for `Doc.Empty`.

 Additional functions in the [`Doc`](/api/v4.1/WebSharper.UI.Doc) can create or combine Docs:

 * [`Doc.Empty`](/api/v4.1/WebSharper.UI.Doc#Empty) creates a Doc consisting of zero nodes.
 This can be useful for example when you may not need to insert an element depending on a condition.